BenKwon/myshell/README.md

 # myshell
 > Shell written by C
 ## How to run
-You need gcc compiler to execute makefile or just compile c language code with any c compilers.
+You need gcc compiler to execute makefile or just compile smsh.c with any c compilers.
 ## supported command<br>
 - foreground and background execution (&) ex) (sleep 4;ls) & <br>
 - multiple commands separated by semicolons <br>